henry2004y/Batsrus.jl/docs/src/man/guide.md

 The VTK files does not have timestep information.
 To allow for further time series processing in Paraview, a script `create_pvd.jl` is provided for generating the pvd container.

+By default the file size will be reduced with compression level 6, but the actual compression ratio depends on the original data.

 In principle, I could also try some multi-block (VTM) type for data conversion.

 ## Tricks